-Some of the cons of using a strong grip include:
+Some of the problems of using a strong grip include:

-- It might hurt the short grip since some short game coaches place emphasis on a grip that is more neutral than strong or weak.
+- It might hurt the short game since some short game coaches place emphasis on a grip that is more neutral than strong or weak.

 Many golfers are prone to opening the clubface throughout an impact and a golf swing, and if you’re one of those people, you might want to consider using a weak grip.
 In a weak grip, your hands are turned more toward the front side of the body.
 Instead of seeing three or more knuckles on the left hand, you’ll see just one or two knuckles.
 Your right hand will sit more on top of the club.
 For some players, this grip is a problem because it sometimes means short shots that cover just the minimum distance.
 Nevertheless, a weak grip can help to usually produce shots that are a lot more accurate in the long run.

-Weak grips mean both hands will be on the left side of the grip.
-It causes the club to be wide open on the down swing, which means you might not be able to close the clubface in time and therefore pure, straight shots are more difficult to make.
-Just like in other grips, if golfers are going to miss shots, it is normally a slice which will lead you to want to work on strengthening your grip.
+A weaker grip means both hands have contact with the left side of the grip.
+It causes the club to be wide open on the downswing, which means you might not be able to close the clubface in time, and therefore pure, straight shots are more difficult to make.
+Just like in other grips, if golfers are going to miss shots, it is normally a slice that will lead you to want to work on strengthening your grip.
 Keep in mind that with a weak grip, you’ll need extra rotation in the hands and wrists so that you can square the clubface.
 This is why many golf instructors recommend not using a weak grip.

 Nevertheless, weak grips mean you can rotate strongly through the ball without worrying about a pull shot or hook.

-A few of the pros of the weak grip include:
+A few of the benefits of the weak grip include:

 - It can help eliminate a hook shot.